Wyimaginowany/Wyimaginowany.github.io/README.md

 - generated bracket won't disapear afetr browser close - app using localStorage,
 - project include history of tournaments;

 Feel free to take parts of the code.
-Remember tho to put of the author.
+It would be nice tho, if you'll mention the author.
+Thanks!
 Enjoy :)

 Michał Pochopień 2018